 Because of the association between overshoot and fallback and decreased migration success, previous studies have investigated the influence of various factors on these rates.
 Rates of overshoot have been shown to vary considerably among populations, but have a positive relationship with increasing mainstem water temperature and hatchery rearing upstream of the natal tributary (Richins and Skalski 2018).
 In spring-summer Chinook, fallback rates have a positive relationship with river discharge (Boggs et al. 2004).
-However, these previous studies have looked at these various factors only in isolation and for specific movements.
+However, these previous studies have looked at these various factors only in isolation and for specific movements, which complicates the modeling of emergent properties and interactions between behaviors, environmental conditions, and populations, and can be challenging in the face of sparse data in some settings.
 In this study, we developed a multistate model that is capable of modeling the entire adult Steelhead migration, from first detection at Bonneville Dam to arrival in natal tributaries.
 This model, which does not constrain movement to only be upstream, allows the complex, multidirectional movement of adult Steelhead to be modeled in full and allows many movements of interest, including fallback, overshoot, and homing, to be estimated in a single framework.
 The data used in this model were passive integrated transponder (PIT) tag detection histories.
 This modeling framework is capable of accommodating the effect of multiple categorical and continuous covariates at movement probabilities at each step within the migration.
 By examining how Steelhead movement probabilities, particularly those of conservation concern, such as overshoot, fallback, homing, and straying, vary by population and are influenced by various factors, this modeling framework will improve our understanding of how both environmental and anthropogenically influenced conditions affect how Steelhead move within the Columbia River and its tributaries.

 Methods